w01fe/sniper/README.md

 # sniper

-A Clojure library designed to delete dead code, including an emacs mode.
+A Clojure library designed to help you find and delete dead code, including an emacs mode.

 See sniper.scope's namespace docstring for details for how to use it.